 Administration and Dosage

-Refer to your doctor or pharmacist for guidelines on dosage.
+Refer to your doctor or pharmacist for guidelines on tetanus antitoxin dose.
 Do not exceed what they advise.
-The usual dosage for an adult weighing up to 29.5kg is 3000 to 5000IU as a single dose intramuscularly.
-The usual dose for children is 1500IU intramuscularly.
+The usual tetanus antitoxin dose for an adult weighing up to 29.5kg is 3000 to 5000IU as a single dose intramuscularly.
+The usual tetanus antitoxin dose for children is 1500IU intramuscularly.